Enigmahack/MatrixCodeGenerator/README.md

 #
 📝 Note on Upgrading from Previous Versions

-With continuous improvements and architectural changes, especially the significant modularization introduced in `v7.4` and refined through `v7.4` and `v7.4`, your previous settings might be reset to defaults upon first load due to config schema updates.
+With continuous improvements and architectural changes, especially the significant modularization introduced in `v10.0` and refined through subsequent updates, your previous settings might be reset to defaults upon first load due to config schema updates.
 However, the export/import JSON structure remains largely compatible for most core settings.
 The journey from monolithic code to a modular, maintainable structure has been a key focus.

 ## 🛠️ Hidden Resources